rwnicholas/Systemd-Nvidia-Entry/README.md

 * Reboot your computer
 * Clone scripts
 	`git clone git@github.com:MarechalLima/Systemd-Nvidia-Entry.git`
-* Execute Setup.sh to switch to Intel GPU then reboot
+* Execute Setup.sh to switch to Intel GPU as default then reboot
-* Execute Setup.sh rm to switch back to Nvidia GPU then reboot
+* Execute Setup.sh rm to switch back to Nvidia GPU as default then reboot

 ## Caution
 When booting, config-optimus.sh will verify whether you are using nouveau or nvidia, and while on nouveau 00-ldm.conf will be on /opt/Systemd-Nvidia-Entry/